Scattering and induced false vacuum decay in the two-dimensional quantum Ising model: Methods

 In practice, Eq.~\eqref{eq:product_wavepacket} represents a superposition of a few hundred product states, to be encoded in a TTN.
 As the bond dimension doubles for each sum of two tensor networks, performing this summation directly leads to an exponential explosion in required memory, and is thus not feasible.
 It is possible to compress the state between the summations steps, but the result of such procedure would depend on the order of the summation and compression steps.

 To circumvent this issue, we employ a variational algorithm to fit an initial tensor network state $\psi$ onto a sum of the form $\sum_i \alpha_i \psi_i$.
 The algorithm, based on \textit{effective projectors}, a generalisation of effective operators, is described in the next section.
 The procedure is computationally cheap and allows us to efficiently sum hundreds of tensor network states, especially if they are simple product states like the summands in Eq.~\eqref{eq:product_wavepacket}.
-We find numerical errors (mismatch between $\alpha_i$ and $\langle \psi \vert \psi_i \rangle$) on the order of $\sim 10^{-14}$, and thus completely negligible.
+We find numerical errors (mismatch between $\alpha_i$ and $\langle \psi \vert \psi_i \rangle$) on the order of $\sim 10^{-14}$, and thus completely negligible~\footnote{During the preparation of the manuscript, it was brought to our attention that a single excitation state like Eq.~\eqref{eq:product_wavepacket} can be exactly represented as an MPS with bond dimension two.
+The most efficient way to generate the initial product state of two wave packets is thus to write the operator that generates each wave packet as an MPO (each with $\chi=2$), and contract them with a TTN representation of $\vert 0 \rangle$ ($\chi=1$). }.

 Once we obtain the desired state at $g=0$, we adiabatically increase the transverse field following

 with $g^*$ the target value, and $\tau$ the quench timescale.
 This pulse shape is commonly used for adiabatic quenches due to its nice analytical properties~\cite{Albash2018}.
 In particular, it is important that the ramp is smooth (differentiable) in the whole interval, including its edges.
 We found that a linear ramp $g(t) = g^* t / \tau$ induces a considerable density of spurious vacuum fluctuations at its non-differentiable points at $t=0$ and $t=\tau$.